"What? Are you going to drive a screw into my jaw, doc?"

 Let's say you recently faced making a tough decision on that tooth that has been an issue for some time and you eventually had to extract that tooth or you are looking to extract it right now.
 Maybe the consequences of the gum disease have put their toll on several of your teeth or you experienced a trauma and the tooth (teeth) got cracked.
 The biggest issue besides the fear of the actual extraction procedure for you is "what is going to happen after that?"
 As your dentist probably suggested, you should look into restoring that tooth is a very timely fashion to avoid inevitable chewing problems, speech and cosmetic issues and restorative problems due to shifting of the adjacent teeth.
 It is much easier and much less expensive to prevent the problem than to deal with it when it's fully developed and affected something else.

-Studies show that 90% of Americans have at least one tooth that is missing in their mouthes.
 How can you restore those missing teeth?
-The advancement of technologies in dentistry allows us to insert a titanium cylinder into the bone and use it later for supporting the crown, bridge, denture or any other device that we plan to use to restore the missing teeth (like so-called "All-on-four").
-This idea works well because the human bone is a very dynamic structure and titanium surface is very biocompatible structure.
-When the bone cells meet dental implant surface they do not see it as an enemy and they do not try to call inflammatory cells to fight that metal.
+The advancement of technologies in dentistry allows us to insert a titanium cylinder into the bone and use it later for supporting the crown, bridge, denture or any other device that we plan to use to restore the missing teeth (like so called "All-on-four").
+This idea works well because humane bone is a very dynamic structure and titanium surface is very biocompatible structure.
+When the bone cells meet dental implant surface they do not see it as an enemy and they do not try to call inflamatory cells to fight that metal.
 Your bone cells will form around the surface of the implant and over time that cylinder that we placed becomes immobile.
 That cylinder will have a platform on the top which will be used by the dentist to fit your new crown or place an abutment for the bridge or denture.
 Yes, the dentures also can take an advantage of the implants and (if you are a lucky owner of that beautifully looking set of teeth that sit in your drawer because they won't stay in your mouth) we can finally get that wiggly full lower denture fixed so you have your confidence back.
-You can put the crown on the implant, you can restore 4 missing teeth with 2 implants and a four-unit bridge on top of them, you can even restore all teeth in one arch by placing 4-6 implants and making 12 units of beautifully looking teeth on them.
+You can put the crown on the implant, you can restore 4 missing teeth with 2 implants and a four-unit bridge on top of them, you can even restore all teeth in one arch by placing 4-6 implants and making a 12 units of beautifully looking teeth on them.
 This is all possible because your bone tissue can embrace the titanium surface and solidify the titanium fixture in the bone.
 This is the exciting part.
 Now, let's see what it comes with.

 "Will the implant placement hurt?"
 Not really.
 The implant is totally sterile inside and out and so is your bone.
 There is very little trauma to the bone (unlike the extraction of the tooth when you are dealing with bone compression and bacteria).
 It will feel like a scratch, more or less.